Entrepreneurs Rewriting the Rules of Healthy Eating

 Divya’s Kitchen: Sanskrit-to-Table

-Most chefs consult cookbooks or dietitians to inspire healthy recipes, but at NYC-based restaurant Divya’s Kitchen, open since fall of 2016, husband and wife co-owners Prentiss and Divya Alter reference ancient Sanskrit texts.
+Most chefs consult cookbooks or dietitians to inspire healthy recipes, but at NYC-based restaurant Divya’s Kitchen, open since autumn 2016, husband and wife co-owners Prentiss and Divya Alter reference ancient Sanskrit texts.

 Here, 3,000-year-old food and wellness traditions from India known as Ayurveda inform the menu.
 The right food, the thinking goes, can achieve specific health-related outcomes, from combating jet lag to correcting illness to prepping for a change of seasons.